 A tip to encourage the regular maintenance of this information is to have a daily reminder in the calendars of the project team – either beginning or end of day.
 If the team are having daily stand-up meetings, then it can be useful to have the reminder set in advance of that.
 Without this it is quite likely that the project manager will start to sound like a cracked record, as they will inevitably have to regularly remind team members to fill in their time updates.

-This article has covered some estimation techniques used on Agile projects.
-It gaves reasons for having a consistent focus on keeping that time information up to date throughout the course of a project.
-From sprint to sprint to inform tracking in addition to the longer term benefit of improving estimation accuracy.
+This point of view has covered some estimation techniques used on Agile projects.
+It gives reasons for having a consistent focus on keeping that time information up to date throughout the course of a project.
+From sprint to sprint to inform tracking in addition to the longer-term benefit of improving estimation accuracy.
 Practiced consistently it should reduce the likelihood of estimation featuring on the improvement point list from your sprint retrospectives and post project reviews.

 *By pressing submit you agree to receiving communication from Responsiv.
 You may unsubscribe from communications at any time.